declarativesystems/puppet_docker_images/README.md

 ```
 Start a Docker container with the hostname it was installed for.
 Note, data
 will be stored inside the container.
 This is good for testing but could lead
 to dataloss in more complex scenarios - see #Advanced for more info.
-Also note
-that there is no SSH server available unless you have added one yourself.

 ## Advanced
 ```shell